noseypringles/CSU-Senior-Project/docs/DenfenseQuick.md

 - [Project Requirements document](/docs/FunctionalRequirementsQuick.docx)

 ## Project Implementation Description & Explanation
 The source code was written in Wix app.
 To check the code, please visit the website, go to developer tools, and then source.
+Another way is to right click on the website and click inspect element.
 [Click here](https://karinaquick.wixsite.com/oquickdesign/)

 ## Test Plan
 - [Test Case](/tests/TestCase_seniorProj.xlsx)